Who is Love Island 2021 contestant Faye Winter?

 Put on your swimsuit and grab the tanning oil... because another series of Love Island is upon us!

-The hit ITV2 reality show was delayed last year due to the pandemic, but will finally return to our screens on Monday 28 June.
+The hit ITV2 reality show was delayed last year due to the pandemic, but finally returned to our screens on Monday 28 June.

-Ahead of the new series’ debut, ITV has announced the roster of contestants.
+Ahead of the new series’ debut, ITV announced the roster of contestants.

-Among the names listed is Faye Winter, a 26-year-old lettings manager from Devon.
+Among the names listed was Faye Winter, a 26-year-old lettings manager from Devon.

 Winter told ITV that she wanted to participate in Love Island in part because of the pandemic.